codingnninja/DevRel-How-to-sell-to-developers/README.md

 Doing this is mainly to have genuine relationships with them.
 See, having genuine relationships with those communities is so important for continuity than marketing your products to them.
 Why am I saying this?
 Making the interests of the communities the core of your relationships with them, helps you a lot.

 Having strong relationships with developer communities will help you in distributing your content.
-The communities have gained the attention and trust of several developers so you don’t have to do it yourself and that simply means you have crushed the A (attention) in AIDA (Attention, Interest, Desire and Action).
+The communities have gained the attention and trust of several developers so you don’t have to do it yourself and that simply means you have crushed the A (attention) in [AIDA](https://www.smartinsights.com/traffic-building-strategy/offer-and-message-development/aida-model/) (Attention, Interest, Desire and Action).

 Then, how do you get the interest of developers?
 Listen, everyone says it is hard to sell to developers and that is true because everyone ignores developers’ ethics – openness, trust and reliability – because they think selling tricks are infallible.

 Developers actually have no stable interest; we’re too curious.
 Even expert developers with several years of experience in watching many products fail will still end up checking out another shining object behind the scene.
 If you’re a software developer, you’re probably guilty of that.
 Well, that is okay and needed to succeed in software development.

 So to get the interest of a software developer, you must be a master in eliciting curiosity.
 That is all it takes to make almost any software developer interested.
-It is easy to make someone interested in your write-up by giving it a title like “How I built a SaaS in one night and sold $5,000, 000 worth of copies the next week”  but it won’t take you far.
+It is easy to make someone interested in your write-up by giving it a title like “How I built a SaaS in one night and sold $5,000,000 worth of copies the next week”  but it won’t take you far.

 It will gain quick traffic but it is sometimes bad for business except you help people build and sell software.
 My point is, to make sure you elicit interest with the purpose of your products in mind.